Walking in the Light

 Ὅτι that, may be taken merely as a mark of quotation: If we say, sin we have not.
 On the phrase to have sin, see on John 16:22, and compare have fellowship, 1Jhn.
 1:3.
 Sin ἁμαρτίαν is not to be understood of original sin, or of sin before conversion, but generally.
 It is obvious that this ἔχειν ἁμαρτίαν to have sin, is infinitely diversified, according to the successive measure of the purification and development of the new man.
 Even the apostle John does not exclude himself from the universal if we say (Ebrard).

 Heathen authors say very little about sin, and classic paganism had little or no conception of sin in the Gospel sense.
 The nearest approach to it was by Plato, from whose works a tolerably complete doctrinal statement might be gathered of the origin, nature, and effects of sin.
 The fundamental idea of ἁμαρτία sin among the Greeks is physical; the missing of a mark (see on Mat.
 1:21; see on Mat.
 6:14); from which it develops into a metaphysical meaning, to wander in the understanding.
 This assumes knowledge as the basis of goodness; and sin, therefore, is, primarily, ignorance.
 In the Platonic conception of sin, intellectual error is the prominent element.
 Thus: What then, I said, is the result of all this?
 Is not this the result - that other things are indifferent, and that wisdom is the only good, and ignorance the only evil?
 Euthydemus, 281.
 The business of the founders of the state will be to compel the best minds to attain that knowledge which has been already declared by us to be the greatest of all - they must continue to rise until they arrive at the good Republic, vii., 519).
 Plato represents sin as the dominance of the lower impulses of the soul, which is opposed to nature and to God see Laws, ix., 863.
 Republic, i., 351).
 Or again, as an inward want of harmony.
 May we not regard every living being as a puppet of the gods, either their plaything only or created with a purpose - which of the two we cannot certainly know?
-But this we know that these affections in us are like cords and strings which pull us different and opposite ways, and to opposite actions; and herein lies the difference between virtue and vice Laws, i., 644).
+But this we know, that these affections in us are like cords and strings which pull us different and opposite ways, and to opposite actions; and herein lies the difference between virtue and vice Laws, i., 644).
 He traces most sins to the influence of the body on the soul.
 In this present life, I reckon that we make the nearest approach to knowledge when we have the least possible communion or fellowship with the body, and are not infected with the bodily nature, but remain pure until the hour when God himself is pleased to release us.
 And then the foolishness of the body will be cleared away, and we shall be pure, and hold converse with other pure souls, and know of ourselves the clear light everywhere, which is no other than the light of truth Phedo, 67).

 We find in the classical writers, however, the occasional sense of the universal faultiness of mankind, though even Plato furnishes scarcely any traces of accepting the doctrine of innate depravity.
-Thus Theognis: The sun beholds not wholly good and virtuous man among those who are now living (615).
+Thus Theognis: The sun beholds no wholly good and virtuous man among those who are now living (615).
 But having become good, to remain in a good state and be good, is not possible, and is not granted to man.
 God only has this blessing; but man cannot help being bad when the force of circumstances overpowers him Plato, Protagoras, 344).
 How, then: is it possible to be sinless?
 It is impossible; but this is possible, to strive not to sin Epictetus, iv., 12, 19).

 Others seem to have been claiming that they had no sin.
 Jesus had taught that those who owned up to their sin could find forgiveness, while those who were blind to their sin would be left mired in it (John 9:41).